The iPhone XR put up a good fight in our drop test

 It took four bad drops on rough sidewalk to finally crack the screen of our iPhone XR.
 Because of the nature of our tests, it's hard to tell whether or not the iPhone XS (which survived that fourth and final drop) is more durable than the XR.
 I suspect that even the iPhone XS would've cracked after that face-plant at the end.
 What is clear to me is that Apple has made the glass on its new phones stronger than its predecessors.
 Both the iPhone XR and the iPhone XS held up longer than last year's iPhones 8 and X, and even some of its competitors.

-Replacing the camera on the other hand, won't be as simple.
-A cracked lens falls under "other damage" which translates into $399 that you'll have to shell out to repair.
-That's alone is reason enough to put a thick enough case on your iPhone XR to protect the camera.
+Replacing the camera, on the other hand, won't be as simple.
+A cracked lens falls under "other damage," which translates into $399 that you'll have to shell out.
+That alone is reason enough to put a thick case on your iPhone XR.

-Discuss: iPhone XR drop test: How many falls did it take to break?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.